 The best reason to go with solar lights is that it is environmentally friendly.
-Yes, you would have to spend a decent amount for installation and purchase.
+Spotlights or floodlights, whatever it is; you would have to spend a decent amount for installation and purchase.
 But when you think about how much you save on electricity; the start-up cost is negligible.
-Furthermore, since the energy is renewable, you do not need to worry about running out of power.
+They are suitable for anywhere like poolside area, massive parking lot, outdoor playing ground, etc. Furthermore, since the energy is renewable, you do not need to worry about running out of power.

 Despite the popular belief, solar lights are, in fact, quite durable.
 The panels themselves are protected against any weather conditions.
 You also get protective back panels to further enhance the durability of the units.

-If you want to save some extra bucks, you can even set up your lights by yourself.
+If you want to save some extra bucks, you can even install your floodlights or spotlights by yourself.
 With just a basic knowledge of wiring, you should be able to install your device without requiring any additional tools or help.
 In most cases, you just need to attach the wires and install a few nuts and bolts.

 You might be wondering, what happens if the sky turns dark for days.
 Yes, during the rainy season, it does happen.
 However, most solar light systems take that into account in the design.
 Usually, you get a rechargeable battery pre-installed in the light system that gives you a backup of up to three days.
 So even if the sun goes out for a couple of days, you are all set.

 Due to the declining climatic conditions and exhaustion of natural resources all over the world, more and more people opting to switch to renewable sources of energy.
 In doing so, we cannot and should not overlook the best source of energy of them all, the sun.

 We hope all the information in this article could clear out any of the confusion you might have as to how solar lights work.